Automorphisms of the procongruence pants complex: Introduction

+Throughout this article, we will make use of several results established in our former paper \cite{BF}, which studies the procongruence curve and pants complexes and has a large overlap with the article \cite{Lochak}, for the reasons explained there.
+As the referee pointed out to us, other notions of Dehn twists and curve complexes appeared in \cite{Gropper,Kumpitsch,Wilkes}, both in the profinite and pro-$p$ context.

+Let us also observe, answering another of the referee's queries, that the isomorphism $\Inn(\kG^{\pm}(S))\cong\Aut(\kC_P(S))$ of (i), Theorem~\ref{autpants} is entirely different from the (only apparently) similar isomorphism stated in \cite[Theorem~7.1]{Lochak}.
+In fact, in Lochak's statement the procongruence graph $\kC_P(S)$ is replaced by the pro-object $\kC_P(S)_{st}$ determined by all orbifold quotients of the \emph{2-dimensional pants complex} by finite index subgroups of $\G(S)$ which are open for the congruence topology.
+Now, if $X$ denotes the 2-dimensional pants complex and $X^\l$ one of such orbifold quotients, since $X$ is simply connected, every automorphism of $X^\l$ lifts to an automorphism of $X$, so that \cite[Theorem~7.1]{Lochak} is a formal consequence (cf.\ \cite[Section~7.4]{Lochak}) of Margalit's rigidity theorem (cf.\ \cite[Theorem~1]{Margalit}).

+Note that the first item of Theorem~\ref{autpants} is just an improvement, though a substantial one, of \cite[Theorem~8.1]{BF}.
+On the other hand, the isomorphisms in the second and third items of Theorem~\ref{autpants} are surprising new results and should be regarded as the main achievement of this paper.
+In fact, in the topological case, for a connected hyperbolic surface $S$ such that $d(S)>1$ and $S\neq S_{1,2},S_2$, there is a series of identities:

-Theorem~\ref{autpants} is more striking than Theorem~9.16 in \cite{BF}, since $\kG^{\pm}(S)$ contains $\kG(S)$ as a normal index $2$ subgroup, rather than as a normal subgroup of infinite index, and we know that $\Aut^{\I}(\kG(S))$ is quite far from consisting only of inner automorphisms.
-In fact, the outer automorphism group $\Out^{\I}(\kG(S))$ contains a copy of the absolute Galois group of the rationals $G_\Q$ (cf.\ Corollary~7.6 in \cite{Boggi}).
+However, there is no analogous result for the procongruence mapping class group $\kG(S)$, since its automorphism group $\Aut^{\I}(\kG(S))$ is quite far from only consisting of the automorphisms induced by restriction of inner automorphisms of $\kG^{\pm}(S)$.
+As a matter of fact, the outer automorphism group $\Out^{\I}(\kG(S))$ {$\Out^{\I}(\kG(S))$, the group of outer automorphisms of $\kG(S)$ which preserve the conjugacy classes of procyclic inertia groups} contains a copy of the absolute Galois group of the rationals $G_\Q$ (cf.\ \cite[Corollary~7.6]{Boggi}).

+A first interesting application of Theorem~\ref{autpants} is the following.
+Since $\Inn(\kG^{\pm}(S))$ identifies with a subgroup of $\Aut^{\I}(\kG(S))$ and the absolute Galois group $G_\Q$ embeds in $\Out^{\I}(\kG(S))$, we have (cf.\ \cite[Proposition~4, (ii)]{LS}, for a similar result for the profinite Grothendieck-Teichm\"uller group $\GT$):

+\begin{corollary} For a connected hyperbolic surface $S$ such that $d(S)>1$, the subgroup $\Inn(\kG^{\pm}(S))$ is its own normalizer in $\Aut^{\I}(\kG(S))$.
+In particular, the image of an element of $G_\Q$ corresponding to complex conjugation is self-centralizing in $\Out^{\I}(\kG(S))$. \end{corollary}